trenskow/app/README.md

 * A function that takes a context object as it's parameter.
 	* `(context) => { /* do whatever */ }`
 * An object that has a `default` property that is set to the above.
-* An unresolved promise that resolved to one of the above.

 ## API Reference